Seylul/seylul.github.io/1/_posts/2015-02-13-attachmentsize.md

 ---
 layout: post
-title: Over 1KB attachments doesn't send with mail
+title: Over 1KB attachments don't send with mail
 ---

 I'm using Centos 6.5 and postfix for sending email.
 I could send mail with